lfillaz/tiktokusername.py/README.md

 -
 • After completing the scan number you requested, you will be able to download the working usernames in the txt list
 ---
-● Use Rdibi to let it scan all night and get your usernames in the tele channel
+● Use rdp to let it scan all night and get your usernames in the tele channel

 □ The tool is under improvement and development.
 This is a simple version 🐱
 #2023-9-30🕖